Which 4Health Recipes Get

 As a group, the brand features an average protein content of 40% and a mean fat level of 26%.
 Together, these figures suggest a carbohydrate content of 27% for the overall product line.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a notable amount of meat.

-4Health Dog Food is a meat-based canned product using a notable amount of chicken, turkey or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.
+4Health is a grain-inclusive canned dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.